Shironex/gh-labels-cli/docs/guide/label-templates.md

 - Repository-specific templates are automatically created when you use the `get-labels` command
 - Custom templates that you create manually

+## Complete Label Management

+GitHub Labels CLI provides a complete set of tools for managing labels:

+1. **Adding labels** - Apply labels from templates to repositories
+2. **Exporting labels** - Save existing repository labels as templates
+3. **Removing labels** - Clean up unwanted or outdated labels from repositories

+This full lifecycle management allows you to keep your repositories organized and consistent.

 ## Using Templates

 When you run the `add-labels` command, you'll be prompted to select a template if multiple templates are available.
 The selected template's labels will then be presented for you to choose from.